ZSaberLv0/ZFVimToc/README.md

 # config your own filetype

-by default, only `markdown` file are configured for TOC view, you may add config for your own filetype
+by default, only `markdown` are explicitly configured, you may add config for your own filetype

 ```